Update: 'Where's Nancy?'; Speaker Nancy Pelosi's husband 'violently assaulted' during home invasion

 "This horrific attack will not go unanswered," she posted on social media.
 "The investigation is ongoing.
 As soon as it is complete, we will file charges and seek to prosecute the suspect to the fullest extent of the law."

-Scott said Depape will be booked into jail on attempted homicide, assault with a deadly weapon, elder abuse and other felony charges.
+Scott said Depape will be booked into jail on attempted homicide, assault with a deadly weapon, elder abuse, burglary and other felony charges.

+The case is being jointly investigated by San Francisco police, the FBI, U.S. Capitol Police and federal and local prosecutors, Scott said.

+As of 1 p.m., a San Francisco General Hospital source told KPIX that Paul Pelosi had undergone a medical procedure for his head wounds.
+He was hit several times in the head with the hammer, including one blow that was significant, the source said.
+Pelosi also remained conscious throughout the attack.

 Often at Nancy Pelosi's side during formal events in Washington, Paul Pelosi is a wealthy investor who largely remains on the West Coast.
 They have five adult children and many grandchildren.
 The two have been married 59 years.